captainrobbo/wikijstest/manuals/cms/athletics-scoring.md

 	* *Explanation*: Four points scorers within each event.
 Awarded 5 for 1st, 3 for 2nd, 2 for 3rd and 1 for 4th.
 Meeting records secure bonus points which are input manually.
 See above for explanation on how.
 	* *Example*: https://data.opentrack.run/x/2019/GBR/waii/
 *  **Welsh League (winner points = 2 x Num teams, B string = 1x)**
-	* *Explanation*: Points scored are defined by the number of teams in the event.
+	* *Explanation*: Points are scored per age group and then all are added up at the end of the event to provide an overall score as well as per age group.
+Age groups include U17, U20 and SEN (Masters age groups are included with the seniors).
+Points scored are defined by the number of teams in the event.
 Each team can have an A & B string scorer.
 The A string scorer receives double points per position based on number of teams, whilst B scorer gets 1 times.
 For example if you have 10 teams and your A String winner comes 3rd they will receive 16 points (1st gets 20, 2nd gets 18, etc etc).
 A 3rd place B string would get 8 (4th gets 7, 5th gets 6).
+	* *Example*:
+*  **Bosnian (winner points = number of teams**
+	* *Explanation*: Points are defined by the number of teams in the event.
+If you have 16 teams, 1st place in an event would get 16 points, with 16th place receiving 1 point and everything inbetween.
 	* *Example*: